phani-srikar/stanford-iOS-lecture-notes/Lecture 11 - Drag and Drop UITableView and UICollectionView/Part 2 - UITableView and UICollectionView.md

 * `func collectionView(_ cv: UICV, numberOfItemsInSection section: Int) -> Int` - CollectionViews don't have rows, so you specify the number of items in a section instead.
 * `func collectionView(_ cv: UICV, cellForItemAt indexPath: IndexPath) -> UICollectionViewCell` - The same as for tableViews, but of course, returning a UICollectionViewCell instead,

 In both of of the 3rd methods, you will notice a parameter of type `IndexPath`.
-This struct just defines a way of specifying which item we're talking about.
+This struct just defines a way of specifying which item we're talking about by referencing it by both row and section.

 ### Defining a UITableViewCell